3523

 Published Sep 30, 2024 5:16 PM by The Maritime Executive

 Being marketed as the “endless world cruise,” the trip which is scheduled to last three-and-a-half years with a select group of passengers set to live aboard the ship for the entire trip is finally getting underway.
-The company’s 30-year-old cruise ship is embarking its residents tonight and is expected to sail overnight from Belfast, Northern Ireland after an extended refit period.
+The company’s 30-year-old cruise ship is embarking its residents tonight and overnight left the dock in Belfast, Northern Ireland to an anchorage after an extended refit period.

 The company, Villa Vie Residence has not updated the itinerary for the Odyssey (24,000 gross tons) but after living in Belfast since May passengers were excited by the prospect of getting underway with the first port set to be Brest, France.
 The ship, which first entered service in 1993, cleared her sea trials about a week ago and on September 28 Villa Vie said she had received clearance from the MCA and public health authorities in the UK.
 However, she spent much of today at the Harland & Wolff Shipyard waiting for what the owners reported were final papers.